Table of Contents

-To be able to have a consistent good quality coffee, and to protect the life span of the espresso machine, descaling is a must and you will really benefit by knowing how to clean an espresso machine at home.
+To be able to have a consistently good quality coffee, and to protect the life span of the espresso machine, descaling is a must and you will benefit by knowing how to clean an espresso machine at home.

-You may choose from citric acid, vinegar, lemon, or baking soda, if you’re planning to do all-natural homemade descaling solution.
+You may choose from citric acid, vinegar, lemon, or baking soda if you’re planning to do natural homemade descaling solutions.

 Citric acid and lemon are both great descalers, because they are natural, do not smell, easy to use, and easy to find.

 Some aficionados prefer vinegar, since it is a tried and tested cleaning tool.
-But with the flip side that vinegar has very strong smell which might affect the aroma of the coffee.
+But on the flip side, that vinegar has a strong smell which might affect the aroma of the coffee.

-Baking Soda has pros and cons, which makes it the least option when descaling.
+Baking Soda has pros and cons, which makes it the least option.

 If you own an espresso machine at home, we would love to hear your own descaling recipe.
 And if it’s your first time to descale, let us know how it worked for you!